Response to intervention (RTI) is a systematic way of identifying struggling students and giving them extra help.

 My child’s school uses something called MTSS.
 Is this different from RTI?

-MTSS stands for “multi-tier system of supports.”
+MTSS stands for “multi-tiered system of supports.”
 In some schools, MTSS and RTI mean pretty much the same thing.
 Both involve providing

 increasing levels of support to students who are struggling.
 At some schools, RTI refers to the process of identifying students’ needs and MTSS is the framework for supporting those needs.